 What To See & Do On Ikaria Island, Greece

 Halfway between Mykonos and Samos, Ikaria is an often forgotten Greek Island not far from the Dodecanese.
 This Greek paradise is one of the largest islands in eastern Aegean, featuring a fascinating mythological tradition.
-In fact, Ikaria got its name from Icarus, the son of Daedalus, who flew too close to the sun and fell into the sea near the island.
+Ikaria got its name from Icarus, the son of Daedalus, who flew too close to the sun and fell into the sea near the island.

 The capital of the island, Agios Kirykos, is the main port and town on Ikaria.
-It’s located on the southern coast and it’s a great place to start exploring the rest of the island and see the top sites in Ikaria.
+It’s located on the southern coast and a great place to start exploring the rest of the island and see the top sites in Ikaria.

-Known for the warm hospitality of the locals, its healthy cuisine, and its lively atmosphere, Ikaria is a great destination not only during summer but throughout the year.
+Known for the warm hospitality of the locals, its healthy cuisine, and lively atmosphere, Ikaria is a great destination not only during summer but throughout the year.
 This guide features the best things to do in Ikaria and this magnificent Greek Island’s top places to discover.

 How To Get To Ikaria Island